-For example, if Division A wants to see transactions from Division B’s supply chain application, it can access the app as a Shared Service.
-The Shared Service approach confers many broad benefits on the IT organization while raising a number of API security and management challenges.
-Any IT asset exposed as a Shared Service through an API must be secured against improper use.
-The company needed to control access to APIs carefully in order to ensure security but also to stay on top of load levels.
+If Division A wants to see transactions from Division B’s supply chain application, it can access the app as a Shared Service.
+The Shared Service approach has many IT benefits.
+It also creates many API security and management challenges.
+Any asset exposed through an API must be secured against improper use.
+Therefore, the company needed to control access to APIs carefully.
+This is all about ensuring security and staying on top of load levels.

-In an organization as large and spread out as this company, it was possible that excessive demand on an API Shared Service would cause the IT asset to overheat and lose performance, or even fail.
-In parallel, they wanted to make sure that the API and app development workflows would run as efficiently as possible.
+In such a large and complex company, we had to consider excessive demands on API Shared Services.
+This could cause the IT asset to overheat and lose performance.
+In parallel, the API and app development workflows had to run as efficiently as possible.
 APIs and Shared Services can speed up app development.
 It becomes easier to build applications that integrate needed functionality through APIs rather than developing them from scratch.

-New development modalities such as DevOps and microservices could be implemented as well under the new Shared Services model.
-However, if the APIs involved were not managed well, there could be chaos or at least a undesirable level of inefficiency.
+New development modalities such as DevOps APIs and microservices could be implemented as well under the new Shared Services model.
+However, if the APIs involved were not managed well, there could be chaos.
+Or, an undesirable level of inefficiency.

-The IT management team recognized early on in the transformation program that the company needed an API Management solution if they wanted to realize their vision of Shared Services through the Group API Framework.
+The IT management team recognized early on that the company needed an API Management solution if they wanted to realize their vision of Shared Services through the Group API framework.
 After reviewing several proposals, they selected the Software-as-a-Service (SaaS) version of the Akana API Gateway.
-They chose Akana partly based on the company’s credibility and API management track record with comparable large enterprises.
+They chose Akana partly based on the company’s credibility and API management track record with large enterprises.
 And because they needed to go beyond API basics.

-The Akana API Gateway solution streamlines management, deployment, development, and operation of APIs.
-It enhances security and regulatory compliance through authentication, authorization and audit capabilities.
-It provides central definition and management of security, routing, orchestration, mediation, auditing, threat protection and other operational governance policies across multiple instances.
-The Gateway enables enterprises to standardize API and service delivery with high security, performance and availability.
+The Akana API Gateway streamlines management, deployment, development, and operation of APIs.
+It enhances security and regulatory compliance through authentication, authorization, and audit capabilities.
+It provides central definition and management of security, routing, orchestration, mediation, auditing, threat protection, and operational governance policies.
+The Gateway enables enterprises to standardize API and service delivery with high security, performance, and availability.

 The API Gateway provides real-time system monitoring.
-With the Gateway, the user can access web-based dashboards to get real-time visibility into service and API performance, dependencies and alert status.
+With it, users can access web-based dashboards to get real-time visibility into service and API performance, dependencies, and alert status.
 A powerful alert functionality keeps administrators aware of API operating conditions.
-It is possible to leverage alerts within compositions to control message routing, enforce SLAs or perform other runtime activities.
-An analytics dashboard, combined with out-of-the-box reports, gives users visibility into the performance of APIs and services from different perspectives, including department, partner, application contract API/service or operation.
+An analytics dashboard, combined with out-of-the-box reports, gives users visibility into the performance of APIs and services from different perspectives, including department, partner, application contract API and service or operation.